 - Parents should state all medical conditions on the admission form. - IHPs and SPs record individual student needs and medical conditions. - IHPs are developed with the student, parent, school staff, specialist nurse and relevant healthcare services (where appropriate).
-IHPs are held on a centralised register with an identified member of staff responsible. - IHPs are regularly reviewed, at least annually or whenever needs change. - Copies are held by the following people (where appropriate): the student, parents, specialist nurse and relevant healthcare services.
+IHPs are held on a centralised register with an identified member of staff responsible. - IHPs are regularly reviewed at least annually or whenever needs change as reported by parents - Copies are held by the following people (where appropriate): the student, parents, specialist nurse and relevant healthcare services.
 School staff are made aware of, and have access to, the IHP for the students in their care. - Confidentiality is protected. - We meet with the pupil (where appropriate), parent, specialist nurse (where appropriate), and relevant healthcare services prior to any overnight or extended day visit to discuss and make a plan for any extra care requirements that may be needed. - We seek parental permission before sharing any medical information with third parties.
 Accurate records of medication administered, including dose, time, date and supervising staff member are maintained. - We ensure that all staff have received suitable training and ongoing support, and that they are confident to fulfil the requirements set out in the student's IHP. - Training is delivered by specialist or school nurse/other suitably qualified healthcare professionals and/or parents.
-Where appropriate professionals will confirm competence and training records will be kept.
+Where appropriate professionals will confirm competence and training records will be kept. - Where a child has a special educational need identified in an EHCP, the IHP may be linked to or become part of that EHCP. - Parents will in certain circumstances be informed if their child has been unwell at school.